violettalappy/PROTO-PPE/PPE-CPP-202401-A/docs/QSGMANUAL.md

 - Open CMakeLists.txt, 3rdparty.txt, PPE.txt,
 - Open Program.txt (This is yours own code, add when needed)
 - There are options that you might want if needed

+# API

+- ProgramObject (Operate in kernal main core loop)

+In any type of program you are developing, you should have a ProgramObject to work at, to manage all subsystem that you need to access

+- AudioProgramObject (Inherit from ProgramObject)
+- GameProgramObject (Inherit from ProgramObject)